iamMohamedMamdouh/gtc-ml-project1-hotel-bookings/README.md

-# Hotel Booking Demand – Data Preprocessing
+# Hotel Booking – Data Preprocessing
 # Project Overview

 ### The goal of the project is to prepare and process hotel booking data to be suitable for building predictive models in the future.